CSC207-UofT/course-project-super-turtle-hackers/phase2/Accessibility.md

 #### Principle 7: Size and Space for Approach and Use
 - Everything is in line of sight and easily organized.
-- All text can be read within reading distance of the screen.
+- All text is large enough and can be read within reading distance of the screen.
 - The website is compatible with screen readers.
 - In the future, we will make it work with audio input devices.